theathos/SYNity/README.md

 <=base> please reboot -now
 <=expert> sudo shutd -r -0

-This is a work in progress under development, not suitable for use yet.
-If you would like to help contribute to the formative stages, contact me: the.athos4024@gmail.com
+This is a work in progress under development and not suitable for use yet.
+If you would like to help contribute to the formative stages, contact me:
+the.athos4024@gmail.com